Tahini Recipe (Super Easy & Creamy)

-Homemade tahini is easy to make and can be used in many recipes.
-But for super creamy tahini (and not gloppy, separated tahini) follow the tips below and watch my quick video showing you how to make it.
+Tahini is easy to make at home and can be used in many recipes.
+For super creamy tahini (and not one that’s gloppy and separated) use a high-powered blender and follow my tips below.
+I’ve also got a quick video to show you how to make it.

-Tahini is one of those ingredients that I like to consider a flavor-enhancer, because it’s nutty (or seedy) simplicity makes everything taste delicious.
+Tahini is one of those ingredients that I like to consider a flavor-enhancer, because it’s seedy simplicity makes everything taste delicious.
 It’s also super easy to make at home with a few tips I’ll share below.
 And you know my philosophy, fresh is best – so there’s no need to buy it from the store again.

-Because tahini is only made from sesame seeds and a little olive oil, it’s also naturally gluten-free, dairy-free and vegan.
+This couldn’t be an easier recipe – there’s only two ingredients!
+Tahini is made from sesame seeds and a little olive oil.
+That makes it naturally gluten-free, dairy-free and vegan.

-After posting my 3-Minute Hummus recipe (where I use this tahini), I received numerous requests for this recipe and video.
+After posting my Hummus recipe (where I use this tahini), I received numerous requests for a tahini recipe and video.
 And you know me, I’m happy to oblige.
 Especially when that means I now have a fresh jar of tahini in my fridge for a variety of recipes.

 But I do have a few tips on making super creamy tahini, because if you’ve done any Google searching you’re likely to see examples of gloppy, separated and overly oily tahini.
 Stuff that doesn’t look very appetizing.
 So let me help you out.